portlandcodeschool/primer/syllabus.md

 ---
 ## Course Description

-This is the syllabus for two classes in the Web Foundations Series.
+This is the syllabus for the first two classes in the Web Foundations Series.

 The Web Development Series is Portland Code School's introduction to web development.
 These courses introduce students with the opportunity to build modern websites and receive feedback to help those students reach their goals in the web development industry.
 The Primer Basic aims at introducing programming languages necessary to build websites with the support and feedback available to students from experienced coders.
 This is what differentiates Portland Code School from other programs, whether that be a University setting, a community college, another coding bootcamp, or an online website with a curriculum and a forum.
 The Primer Pro equips students with hands-on experience working with the web's core technologies: HTML, CSS, and JavaScript as well as tools indispensable to modern web development: the Unix command line, Git, and GitHub.